Language of instruction

 Courses are denominated in EC credits.
 In EC credits, 60 credits represent the workload of a full year of study.
 1 EC is the equivalent of 28 student working hours and includes in-class hours, self study, group work, writing papers, and exam preparation.
 A 10 EC course has approximately 12 contact hours a week.

 The classes are a mix of (guest)lectures, case studies, interactive projects, papers, presentations of students and discussion groups.

 Class size varies between 30 and 50 students.
 Class participation and attendance affect final grades.
 The MSc programmes at RSM are pre-experience programmes, average age of students is 22-25 years.
 Most Master students have some relevant working experience through internships, business projects or part-time management jobs.
-For this reason incoming MBA students fit in quite easily in our Master courses and/or International Business Project.
+For this reason incoming MBA students fit in quite easily in our Master courses and/or International Consultancy Project.